parth-lotte/Face-Recognition-based-Attendance-System-/README.md

 # Face Recognition Attendance System

-This is a **Python Flask Web Application** that appears to be designed for facial recognition-based attendance management.
+This is a **Python Flask Web Application** that is designed for facial recognition-based attendance management.
 It allows users to perform several actions related to attendance tracking and user registration.
 Here's a brief description of what this project does and who it's for:

 1. **User Registration**: The application allows users to register by capturing images of their faces.
 It captures multiple images of a user's face to train a machine learning model for face recognition.